TaoyongCui/KENavi/README.md

+# KENavi

-KENavi: Knowledge-Enhanced Navigator of Cell State Transitions
+This is the official implementation for the paper: "KENavi: Knowledge-Enhanced Navigator of Cell State Transitions".